Addiction Treatment for Drugs and Alcohol for Pennsylvania

 Even with all the drugs moving in through Pennsylvania, the rate of drug abuse is actually lower than the national average.
 It is reported that 7 percent of residents admitted to using illegal substances in the past month, compared to the national average of 8 percent.
 Heroin is the most commonly cited drug for primary drug treatment, and The River Source shares these same findings, as we have worked with several patients from Pennsylvania who have battled heroin addictions.

-Although the drug use statistics are lower, the rate of drug-induced deaths is higher than the national average, with 14.6 per 100,000 of the population having died from drug-related deaths in 2007.
+Although the drug use statistics are lower, the rate of drug-induced deaths is higher than the national average, with 14.6 per 100,000 of the population has died from drug-related deaths in 2007.
 The national average is 12.7 per 100,000 people.

 A Close Look at the Numbers